What it is

 Does this require a board vote?

-Generally no — it is an extracurricular activity, not a curriculum change.
-Principal-level approval is typically sufficient.
+Generally no. It is an extracurricular activity, not a curriculum change, and principal-level approval is typically sufficient.
 Check your district’s policy for non-school-affiliated volunteers.

 What if it does not work?